nordicmicroalgae/pipeline/README.md

 API query functions towards AlgaeBase have been modified (stored in `/src/R/fun`) from the ```algaeClassify``` package to include AlgaeBase IDs (Patil et al. 2023).

 ## Update Process
-Follow these steps to update the content:
+Follow these steps to update the species content:
 1. Clone this repository.
 2. Store your API keys in `.Renviron` as instructed above.
 3. Download the latest NOMP biovolume list (in .xlsx format) from the [Nordic Microalgae webpage](http://nordicmicroalgae.org/tools) and save it in `/data_in/`.